Inryō-ji: Gallery

+Venue

 The temple's uniqueness is its focus on the arts.
 The temple's tatami room has been used as a venue for musical performances and other artistic events during art summits, such as choral speaking, film screenings, and dance shows, since 1999.
 The temple's 15th-generation chief priest, Shinyu Shinohara, organizes the events and works as a live sound engineer.

 The venue has hosted acts all around the globe, including Jim O'Rourke, Ichiyo Izawa, Kirinji, Nicki Parrott, Yuko Ando, Ichiko Aoba, Peter Broderick, Laraaji, Reggie Washington, Akira Sakata, Simon Nabatov, Carol Welsman, Sylvain Chauveau, Kotringo, Brigid Mae Power, and Scott Hamilton.
 Some of these concerts were recorded by sound engineer Emre Ekici.